Arne Treholt: Espionage

 Treholt provided the Soviet Union with information on the Norwegian defense plans for northern Norway in the event of a Soviet invasion, material weaknesses in the Norwegian Armed Forces, mobilization plans, information on how to most effectively take out Norwegian soldiers, Norwegian emergency plans, the location of NATO allies' stored equipment in Norway, and the meeting minutes of the Prime Minister and Foreign Minister.
 Treholt was found to possess a secret bank account in Switzerland with a substantial illicit amount.
 Treholt's espionage is generally seen as the most serious spy case in the modern history of Norway.
 Following his arrest, Treholt was described as "the greatest traitor to Norway since Quisling".
 The Treholt case was the last major espionage case in Norway during the Cold War, following the earlier Haavik case, the Høystad case and the Sunde case.

 Investigation and arrest

-Treholt was placed under surveillance by Norwegian counterintelligence services for several years of his career in the Norwegian Institute of International Affairs (NUPI) and the Norwegian Ministry of Foreign Affairs.
-On 20 January 1984, he was arrested by Ørnulf Tofte, head of counterintelligence, at Oslo Airport on his way to Vienna to meet with KGB officers.
+Treholt was placed under surveillance by Norwegian counterintelligence services for several years of his career in the Norwegian Institute of International Affairs (Norsk utenrikspolitisk institutt; NUPI) and the Norwegian Ministry of Foreign Affairs (Utenriksdepartementet; UD).
+On 20 January 1984, he was arrested by Ørnulf Tofte, head of counterintelligence, at Fornebu Airport in Oslo, on his way to Vienna to meet with KGB officers.
 The arrest, which happened on the way to a secret meeting with KGB General Gennadij Titov when Treholt was the head of the press department at the Ministry of Foreign Affairs, caused serious shock in the country.